Gary Cooper: Final years and death

 Cooper was diagnosed with prostate cancer in 1960.
-On April 14, 1960, Cooper underwent surgery at Massachusetts General Hospital in Boston as the cancer metastasized to his colon.
+On April 14, 1960, he underwent surgery at Massachusetts General Hospital in Boston as the cancer metastasized to his colon.
 He fell ill again on May 13 and underwent further surgery at Cedars of Lebanon Hospital in Los Angeles in early June to remove a malignant tumor from his large intestine.
 After recuperating over the summer, Cooper took his family on vacation to the south of France before traveling to the UK in the fall to star in The Naked Edge.
 In December 1960, he worked on the NBC television documentary The Real West, which was part of the company's Project 20 series.
 (Note: In March 1961, Cooper traveled to New York to record the off-camera narration for the documentary – his last work as an actor.)

 On December 27, his wife learned from their family doctor that Cooper's cancer had metastasized to his lungs and bones and was inoperable.
 His family decided not to tell him immediately.

 On January 9, 1961, Cooper attended a dinner given in his honor and hosted by Frank Sinatra and Dean Martin at the Friars Club.
 The dinner was attended by many of his industry friends and concluded with a brief speech by Cooper, who said, "The only achievement I'm proud of is the friends I've made in this community."